TonyLHansen/atastandings/README.md

 Finally, you can ask for help on what options are available:

-* `--help` Show a help message listing all of the options and variations.
+* `--help`, `-?` -- Show a help message listing all of the options and variations.

 # Sample Use Examples

 The following examples show how the various options can be combined together:

-* `atastandings --worlds --search aurora`
+1. `atastandings --worlds --search aurora`
 Show all students from Aurora (any state) in the world standings.
-* `atastandings --worlds --state co --search aurora` Show all students from Aurora, Colorado in either the worlds or Colorado state standings.
+1. `atastandings --worlds --state co --search aurora` Show all students from Aurora, Colorado in either the worlds or Colorado state standings.
-* `atastandings --worlds --state co --search aurora --maximum-place 1` Show all students from Aurora, Colorado leading the competition in either the worlds or state standings.
+1. `atastandings --worlds --state co --search aurora --maximum-place 1` Show all students from Aurora, Colorado leading the competition in either the worlds or state standings.
-* `atastandings --state co --search aurora --maximum-place 1` After the results are finalized, show all state champions from Aurora, Colorado.
+1. `atastandings --state co --search aurora --maximum-place 1` After the results are finalized, show all state champions from Aurora, Colorado.
-* `atastandings --state co --search aurora`
+1. `atastandings --state co --search aurora`
 After the results are finalized, show all students from Aurora, Colorado who are eligible to compete in the District Champoionships.
-* `atastandings --worlds --division-code B01B`
+1. `atastandings --worlds --division-code B01B`
 Show who are competing in the `BOYS 1st Degree Black Belt 9 - 10 YEARS OLD` (`B01B`) division at Worlds.
-* `atastandings --worlds --division-code B01B`
+1. `atastandings --worlds --division-code B01B`
 Show who are competing in the `BOYS 1st Degree Black Belt 9 - 10 YEARS OLD` division at Worlds.

 # Installation